alfredosa/bashtastic-visualizer/README.md

 # Project Name

-TUI (Text User Interface) - TODOs, Reminders, Birthdays.
-All you need to get rid of Random Apps.
+TUI (Text User Interface) - Get Instant feedback for your `sh` commands.
+Explore and play with your queries 🚀.

 ## Installation